Studiegids

 Compensation regulation

 Under certain conditions compensation of failed grades is possible within a specified cluster of courses.
-Students who fulfill these conditions are considered to have met the requirements for completion of the propeudeutic exam (first-year).
+Students who fulfil these conditions are considered to have met the requirements for completion of the propeudeutic exam (first-year).

 See More info.